 The monarch (Danaus plexippus), Karner blue (Lycaeides melissa samuelis), Quino checkerspot (Euphydryas editha quino), Saint Francis' satyr (Neonympha mitchellii francisci) and Oregon silverspot (Speyeria zerene hippolyta) butterflies are all important species for Defenders because of their imperiled status.

 Each species is reliant on specific plants or plant families as hosts for their eggs and caterpillars.
-Their relationship with host plants may be disrupted as the world warms: the plants may most northward so that butterflies can’t find them; the butterflies may have to make longer, perilous migrations; and intensifying storms may blow butterflies off course.
+Their relationship with host plants may be disrupted as the world warms: the plants may move northward so that butterflies can’t find them; the butterflies may have to make longer, perilous migrations; and intensifying storms may blow butterflies off course.
 Pesticides harm species like butterflies even though they are not the target, and overuse of these chemicals destroys important habitats.

 Human development is threatening migratory and non-migratory butterflies by fragmenting migration pathways and destroying habitats.
 Border barriers and other high walls can also block migrations because species like the Quino checkerspot only fly a few feet off the ground.